StringManolo/DarkMessengerCrypto/README.md

 ### MISC
 If you get a warning about being unable to use native bindings from KYBER module, check [this issue](https://github.com/tniessen/node-pqclean/issues/3#issuecomment-2220334791)

+##### sm_modules
+sm_modules are not part of ERK.
+ERK uses standart algorithms. sm_modules use algorithms designed and implemented by me.